JoshuaTimothyW/Flappy-Bird-Svelte/README.md

 ## Flappy Bird Svelte

 ## TODO
-- Learn how to create pipe pairs and move it
+- Use methods and return value to modify pipe state
 - Learn about bird animation
 - Provide additional setting for difficulty by increase bird velocity